-The service currently supports a variety of source/target pairs, or migration scenarios.
+The service currently supports various source/target pairs, or migration scenarios.
 For a complete listing of the status of each available migration scenario, see the article Status of migration scenarios supported by the Azure Database Migration Service.

 What versions of SQL Server does Azure Database Migration Service support as a source?

-When migrating from SQL Server, supported sources for Azure Database Migration Service are SQL Server 2005 through SQL Server 2019.
-If you are using Azure Data Studio with SQL Migration extension, supported sources are SQL Server 2008 through SQL Server 2022.
+When migrating from SQL Server, supported sources for Azure Database Migration Service are SQL Server 2008 and later versions.
+If you use Azure Data Studio with SQL Migration extension, supported sources are SQL Server 2008 through SQL Server 2022.

 When using Azure Database Migration Service, what's the difference between an offline and an online migration?

 You can use Azure Database Migration Service to perform offline and online migrations.
 With an offline migration, application downtime starts when the migration starts.
 With an online migration, downtime is limited to the time to cut over at the end of migration.
 We suggest that you test an offline migration to determine whether the downtime is acceptable; if not, do an online migration.